ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2.md

 We can use a `check` and `cancel` icons from the core package's [icons library](https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-core/theme/icons).
 Import the icons, and we'll use them for creating the buttons.

 Let's write a `_createButton` function, which will take three arguments - `label`, `icon` and `className`.
 We'll then set the button attributes, using the properties we passed into the function, and adding a tooltip option.

-Last thing is to delegate `cancelButtonView#execute` to the FormView, so pressing it will fire off `FormView#cancel`.

 ```js
 // abbreviation/abbreviationview.js